fredm23579/marketing-website-module1/README.md

 ## Your Task

-**Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
-For this particular Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.
+**Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards.

 An increasingly important consideration for businesses, web **accessibility** ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.
 Accessibility is good for business&mdash;for one thing, accessible sites rank higher in search engines like Google.
 It also helps companies avoid litigation, which might arise if people with disabilities can't access a website.

-Accessibility can include complex requirements, but your tech lead has given you a small list of specific criteria for this project.
-These criteria are documented in the Acceptance Criteria section.
+Accessibility can include complex requirements, but some of these criteria are documented in the Acceptance Criteria section.

 ## User Story